cloudmesh-community/fa18-523-83/project-report/report.md

 ### Data Visualization

 Using the `describe()` function in Python *pandas* package, the statistics for each attributes within training dataset is populated.
 The statistics include count, mean, standard deviation, minimum, quantiles, and maximum.
-The function helps with seeing outliers, identifies values or columns that need to be cleaned up.
+The function helps with seeing outliers and identifies values or columns that need to be cleaned up.
 For example, in the training set, some areas that will need to be carefully examined are *age* with minimum value of 0, *MonthlyIncome* and *NumberOfDependents* contains *NaN* value in their quantiles.

 |       |                    |                    |                    |
 |-------|--------------------|--------------------|--------------------|